Owners

 • Kialee Deschenes

-Kialee is 19 and has been dancing for 16 years.
-She began dancing at Harbor Dance, joining the first ever mini hip hop competition team.
+Kialee grew up dancing at Harbor Dance, joining the first ever mini hip hop competition team.
 She competed from the ages of 8-18, earning scholarships to train in LA and even competed at Monsters Nationals where she took fourth place.
 She has also performed in sports halftime shows and as a backup dancer at the Puyallup Fair.

-Her teaching career also began at Harbor at the young age of 15 where she was then tasked with taking over the competition hip hop program at just 17 years old.
+Her teaching career began at the young age of 15.
+She went on to lead the competition hip hop program.
 Since then, she has expanded her teaching to studios including Freedom Dance Center and Industry Athletics and Movement, working alongside other teachers and leaders in the Seattle dance community.
 Her choreography has been seen on competition stages, showcases, and college sports halftime shows.
 She was also featured in Showstopper magazine as a member of Dancers Across America- a campaign in which one dancer from each state is chosen for their outstanding impact on the dance community.

 Kialee has a passion for watching students reach their full potential both on and off stage as both humans and dancers.
 She pushes her students to be the best she knows they can be even when they don’t see their own potential.
 She hopes to reach as many dancers as possible and encourages an environment of kindness, perseverance, hard work, and dedication.